philipturner/transimpedance-amplifier/README.md

 > TODO: For each of the 3 systems, screenshot the electrostatic energy density in 2 orthogonal cross-sections.
 >
 > TODO: Remember to upload the FreeCAD project for the last simulated system.

+Analyze the series chain 1 to GND to 2, as parasitic coupling in parallel to the mutual capacitance.
+Observe how they all sum to a similar number.